 While Latinos make up the second-largest racial or ethnic group in the United States, Latino males have some of the lowest baccalaureate and post-baccalaureate degree completion rates, said Díaz, who joined the Buffalo State faculty as an assistant professor of higher education administration in fall 2019.

-“Basically, half of Latino men who walk onto campus won’t walk across the stage to accept a diploma,” Díaz said.
+“Basically, half of the Latino men who walk onto campus won’t walk across the stage to accept a diploma,” Díaz said.
 “They are not matriculating at the undergraduate level due to a number of barriers and realities.”

 Díaz chaired the 18th annual conference of the American Association of Hispanics in Higher Education—“La Lucha Sigue: Refusal, Resistance, and Praxis at Critical Junctures”—held in Las Vegas, Nevada, March 1–3.